OscarD79/UFOs/README.md

 ## Overview of the Project

 The purpose of this project is to create a webpage with a dynamic table to research and review various UFO sightings around the United States.
 The table can be filtered by date, city, state, country and shape.
 This site would be great for someone who is researching UFO sightings and would like a way of organizing them with multiple options for filters.
+This is all completed using Javascript, Bootstrap, HTML and CSS.

 ## Results of the Project